 The Army ROTC program is offered on campus at Penn State Abington in partnership with Widener University ROTC.
-A number of benefits are available to prospective cadets joining the program, to include full tuition scholarships as well as the opportunity for travel and advanced training.
+Training takes place at Villanova University (another partner to Widener Army ROTC).
+A number of benefits may be available to prospective cadets joining the program, to include full tuition scholarships as well as the opportunity for travel and advanced training.
 Whether you're in high school, college or already serving, there is a way you can become an Officer in today's Army.

 High School Students

 High school students who are interested in a four-year ROTC scholarship should begin the process before their senior year by going to the United States Army's ROTC website to start the application process online.
 Candidates must be qualified academically, physically and medically to earn an ROTC scholarship.
 For more information.